Skincare 101: how to cleanse face

 - Use abrasive cleansers that contain microplastics or gritty natural bits

-- Opt for foaming cleansers that tend to strip or dry out skin
+- Opt for foaming cleansers that tend to strip or dry out the skin

 What is the proper cleansing technique?